 PECG River City Section Officers

 John is a Senior Engineering Geologist (Supervisory) with the State Water Board’s Division of Water Rights and a licensed Professional Geologist and Certified Hydrogeologist.
-He holds a B.S. in Geology from St. Lawrence University (Canton, NY) and a M.S. in Geology from Binghamton University (Binghamton, NY).
-Prior to employment at the Water Board, John started his career in the petroleum industry as a Borehole Geologist with Schlumberger in Bakersfield, CA. John joined the Central Valley Water Board in 2016 as an Engineering Geologist and later promoted into a Senior Engineering Geologist position with the Site Cleanup Program in 2020.
+He holds a B.S. in Geology from St. Lawrence University (Canton, NY) and an M.S. in Geology from Binghamton University (Binghamton, NY).
+Before employment at the Water Board, John started his career in the petroleum industry as a Borehole Geologist with Schlumberger in Bakersfield, CA. John joined the Central Valley Water Board in 2016 as an Engineering Geologist and was later promoted to Senior Engineering Geologist with the Site Cleanup Program in 2020.
 John is also the current President of the Sacramento Chapter of the Association of Environmental and Engineering Geologists (AEG).

 VP Rank and File

 Brandon is a Water Resource Control Engineer and lead permit writer for the California State Water Resources Control Board’s Construction Stormwater Program.
 Before joining public service in 2018, Brandon was an environmental consultant in the Bay Area within the biomedical, healthcare, and technology sectors.
 He earned his B.S. in Biological Systems Engineering at the University of California, Davis in 2016.
 In his spare time, Brandon enjoys playing softball, fishing, and cooking for family and friends at get-togethers.